Alpha Beta Gamma (film)

-Alpha Beta Gamma is a 2021 Indian Hindi-language romantic comedy film directed by debutant Shankar Srikumar and starring Nishan, Amit Kumar Vashisth, and Reena Aggarwal.
+Alpha Beta Gamma is a 2021 Indian Hindi-language romantic comedy film directed by debutant director Shankar Srikumar and starring Nishan, Amit Kumar Vashisth, and Reena Aggarwal.
 The story and screenplay is written by Menka Sharma and Shankar.
 The film is produced by Jithin Raj, Mona Shankar, Thomas Punnoose, and Menka Sharma.
-The film is a joint venture between Choti Film Productions & Knownsense Entertainment.
+The film is a joint venture between Choti Film Productions and Knownsense Entertainment.

 Kartik Kumar Bhagat was the film's cinematographer, and its soundtrack and score are composed by Biplaab Dutta.

+Background score was done by Prassanna Vishwanathan.